PhilipGriffith/AHPy/README.md

 **AHPy** is an implementation of the Analytic Hierarchy Process (AHP), a method for structuring, synthesizing and evaluating the elements of a decision problem.
 Developed by Thomas Saaty in the 1970s, AHP's broad use in fields well beyond that of operational research is a testament to its simple yet powerful combination of psychology and mathematics.

 The amount of available information on the AHP and its uses is legion.
-For a lovingly constructed and gentle tutorial, I recommend [Kardi Teknomo's 2006 Analytic Hierarchy Process (AHP) Tutorial](https://people.revoledu.com/kardi/tutorial/AHP/AHP.htm).
+For a lovingly constructed and gentle tutorial, I recommend [Kardi Teknomo's 2006 Analytic Hierarchy Process (AHP) Tutorial](https://people.revoledu.com/kardi/tutorial/AHP/AHP.htm){target='_blank'}.
-If you'd prefer to watch a video on the subject (in English), I recommend Klaus Göpel's [Analytic Hierarchy Process AHP - Business Performance Management](https://www.youtube.com/watch?v=18GWVtVAAzs).
+If you'd prefer to watch a video on the subject, I recommend Klaus Göpel's [Analytic Hierarchy Process AHP - Business Performance Management](https://www.youtube.com/watch?v=18GWVtVAAzs){target='_blank'}.
-And, of course, there's always [Wikipedia](https://en.wikipedia.org/wiki/Analytic_hierarchy_process).
+And, of course, there's always [Wikipedia](https://en.wikipedia.org/wiki/Analytic_hierarchy_process){target='_blank'}.

 ### Installing AHPy